Paschke duality and assembly maps: Davis--L uck functors and the argument of Kranz

-Let $i_{\omega}:G\Set_{\omega}\to G\Set$ denote the inclusion of the full subcategory of countable $G$-sets, and let $\Fun^{\coprod_{\omega}}$ the denote the full subcategory of a functor category of countable coproduct preserving functors.
-Let $y^{G}:\KKGs\to \KKG$ be as in \cite[Def.
-1.8]{KKG}. \begin{lem} \mbox{} \begin{enumerate} \item $R^{G}$ is $s$-finitary. \item The restriction of $R^{G}$ to $\Fun(BG,\Ccat)$ sends unitary equivalences to equivalences. \item The functor $R^{G}$ sends weak Morita equivalences to equivalences. \item We have a canonical factorization
+Let $i_{\omega} \colon G\Set_{\omega}\to G\Set$ denote the inclusion of the full subcategory of countable $G$-sets, and let $\Fun^{\coprod_{\omega}}$ denote the full subcategory of a functor category of countable coproduct preserving functors. \begin{lem} \mbox{} \begin{enumerate} \item $R^{G}$ is $s$-finitary. \item The restriction of $R^{G}$ to $\Fun(BG,\Ccat)$ sends unitary equivalences to equivalences. \item The functor $R^{G}$ sends weak Morita equivalences to equivalences. \item We have a canonical factorization